What do you know about Gabonese foods? Many people believe that African countries’ gastronomies are monotonous, which is not totally correct.

 You should never neglect these Gabonese-style Brochettes if you are a meat lover.
 Many kinds of meat can be used for this delicacy, yet the most favored one in Gabon is chicken.
 Apart from Gabon, this yummy treat is famous in Rwanda and many African countries.

-In a skewer, there will be well-marinated chicken (with garlic, cumin, parsley, paprika, etc.), onion, bell peppers, and some other things.
-The components required might be basic, but this food is toothsome, and I highly recommend you to taste it once in a lifetime.
+On a skewer, there will be well-marinated chicken (with garlic, cumin, parsley, paprika, etc.), onion, bell peppers, and some other things.
+The required ingredients might be basic, but this food is toothsome, and I highly recommend you to taste it once in a lifetime.

-4. Dongo Dongo (Gabonese Okra Stew With Smoked Fish)
+4. Dongo Dongo (Okra Stew with Smoked Fish)

-The combination of fish and okra might be pretty odd; yet, it will make sense.
-Believe me; you won’t regret trying Dongo Dongo once.
+The combination of fish and okra might sound odd, yet, it’s surprisingly delicious.
+Believe me; you won’t regret trying Dongo Dongo.

 Dongo Dongo is a versatile dish and a “rumored-cousin” of the famous Cajun-Creole Gumbo.
 It can pair with any starchy side dishes such as Fufu rice and be clarified as both sauce and soup.

-Together with okra and fish, there are still a variety of other ingredients such as hot peppers, stir-fried onions, and garlic added to the Dongo Dongo pot.
-Thanks to that, your treat will not taste greasy after a while.
+Together with okra and fish, there are a variety of other ingredients such as hot peppers, stir-fried onions, and garlic added to the Dongo Dongo pot.
+Thanks to that, your treat will not taste greasy at all.

-This Poisson Salé is the final fish dish on today’s options list.
-The food is a long-loved and nutritious delight that may be found on every delicious Gabonese dinner table.
-It can still perform well in the other meals of the day, so give it a try right now.
+Poisson Salé is a long-loved and nutritious delight that may be found on every delicious Gabonese dinner table.
+You can also enjoy it for other meals of the day, so give it a try right now.

 The salted codfish mixed with various kinds of veggies helps to enhance Poisson Salé’s nutrition and flavors so that it can pair with many other starchy bases.

-As illustrated, rice is also an option.
-Or else, you can match it with attiéké (African fermented cassava semolina).
-The sourness from the cassava paste will help you neutralize the taste from the fish stew efficiently and support the overall digestion.
+Rice is an excellent option for pairing with Poisson Salé.
+Besides, you can enjoy it with attiéké (African fermented cassava semolina).
+The sourness from the cassava paste will compliment the taste from the fish stew and support the overall digestion.

 Bananas and plantains are commonly used ingredients in Gabon, and they utilize these fruits in various dishes, especially desserts.
 Baked Banana is a favorite dessert in Gabon, and people have them on almost every occasion or daily life.